 These ideas may require a little more work than the other ideas, but the payoff might be more too.

-Interest rates are at record lows right now.
 Talk with your mortgage company to see if a refinance would benefit you.
 You will want to do the math to calculate how closing costs would affect your bottom line, but you could come out ahead.
 You could then take the monthly mortgage payment savings and put it into your college savings plan.
 That is money you are already used to spending each month, this just redirects the funds.
-Plus you might save a lot on your mortgage over the life of your loan because of the reduced interest payments.
+Plus, you might save a lot on your mortgage over the life of your loan because of the reduced interest payments.

 Get a side hustle